liuzhousi/FPGC4/Documentation/docs/progress.md

 - Add wrapper for extended interrupts
 - Improve performance of certain libraries by using assembly
 - Add timer 1 interrupt code to assembly wrapper
+- Change or r0 const rx to load const rx
+- Maybe add some hotfix for number not fitting in register by using temp reg

 ## Future improvements (FPGC5?)